 100 Mbps | Rs 17,950 | Rs 19,150 | Rs 19,950 |

-Another reason to get Subisu Internet is its SME solutions for businesses.
+Another reason that Subisu is one of the best internet service providers in Nepal is because of its SME solutions for businesses.
 The packages come without any FUP cap so enterprises get restriction-free internet performance while the company also ensures state-of-the-art facilities for premium subscribers.
 Customers get advanced disaster recovery services via its DataHub in Butwal for businesses.

-The company has now also launched an XG-PON powered 1 Gbps FTTH internet package for corporate and enterprise customers.
+Nepal Telecom has now also launched an XG-PON-powered 1 Gbps FTTH internet package for corporate and enterprise customers.
 The package also includes a 500 Mbps plan.
 As a bonus, both these come with unlimited on-net calls and volume-based off-net calls too.
-While staying away from speed war for a long, Ntc finally gave in and brought the extremely high-speed packages which shall prop up its already thriving position in the ISP market among the private entities.
+After staying away from speed war for a long, Ntc finally gave in and brought the extremely high-speed packages which shall prop up its already thriving position in the ISP market among the top ISPs.

 Packages without an FUP

 Despite being overrun in the speed game by affluent private ISPs, NTC has remained content.
-In fact, its user base has even grown remarkably following the conflict between the ISPs and NEA a few months back over the charges on the usage of utility poles, and it continues to do so giving head-on competition to the private ISP.
+In fact, its user base has even grown remarkably in recent years and gives head-on competition to private ISPs.
 As you can bring home a telephone, a digital TV, and reliable fiber broadband, NT Fiber is definitely recommendable to anyone, and don’t forget the annual NT Fiber internet for Rs 12,000.

 DTH provider Dish Home started its internet service in 2020.
 But despite being relatively young, it has already cemented a place as one of the fast-growing and prominent ISPs in Nepal and hence claims the deserving 5th position.
 In terms of packages, Dish Home is very aggressive and also pragmatic.
 Let’s find out why Dish Home could be your choice for internet service.